-Guidance also visit the cafeteria during the three grade level lunches to connect with the student's.
+Our school counselors also visit the cafeteria during the three grade level lunches to connect with the student's.

 Howard Bishop uses the MTSS problem solving model.
-Our data review team, comprised of guidance, administration, school psychologists and other student services support team members, meet to look at the overall 'Big Picture' issues affecting the learning growth of our students.
+Our data review team, comprised of school counselors, administration, school psychologists and other student services support team members, meet to look at the overall 'Big Picture' issues affecting the learning growth of our students.
 We work to develop strategies that focus on improving academic and behavior success of the bottom quartile.